 DOWNLOAD THE SONGSHEET

-YOU CAN PLAY ALONG WITH THE FIRST VIDEO USING THE (F) SONGSHEET!
+YOU CAN PLAY ALONG IN THE SAME KEY WITH THE VIDEO USING THE (F) SONGSHEET!
 We'll likely do it use the (D) songsheet at BUG.

 Rita MacNeil's biggest hit, "Flying On Your Own", was a crossover Top 40 hit in 1987 and was covered by Anne Murray the following year, although she had hits on the country and adult contemporary charts throughout her career.
 In the United Kingdom, MacNeil's song "Working Man" was a No. 11 hit in 1990.

 In 1990, she was the bestselling country artist in Canada, outselling even Garth Brooks and Clint Black.
 She was also the only female singer ever to have three separate albums chart in the same year in Australia.

 Throughout her career MacNeil would receive five honorary degrees, release 24 albums, win three Juno Awards, a SOCAN National Achievement Award, four CCMA awards, eleven ECMA awards, be inducted into the Canadian Country Music Hall of Fame and be named to the Order of Nova Scotia and the Order of Canada.

 In 2003 MacNeil filmed a television special titled Rita MacNeil presents The Men of the Deeps, a one-hour special showcasing the coal mining choir The Men of the Deeps.
 The Men of the Deeps is a male choral ensemble composed of coal miners and former miners from Cape Breton Island, Nova Scotia.
 Formed in 1966, the group has a mandate to preserve the traditional music and folklore of the Canadian Maritimes and particularly the Cape Breton region.
 To belong to the singing group, a man must have worked in the mine.
 The ages of the men range from the late-thirties to the upper seventies.